-The workshop will help students hone their research skills by focusing on placing their work in the academic literature, developing research methods, and exposing students to data, archives, and other primary sources in Middle East studies.
+The workshop will help students hone their research skills by placing their work in the academic literature, developing research methods, and exposing students to data, archives, and other sources in Middle East studies.
 The workshop will conclude with a poster session open to all conference attendees.

 Students participating in the workshop are invited to attend the full MESA conference, gaining an exposure to the most recent research and experiencing the intellectual vibrancy of a professional academic gathering.
-This workshop will be particularly valuable for students planning to attend graduate school in Middle East studies.
+This workshop will valuable for students planning graduate work in Middle East Studies.

 Proposal Submission Information and Deadlines

-The fee for the workshop is $50, which also provides full access to the Middle East Studies Association conference November 18-21.
+The fee for the workshop is $50, which also provides full access to the Middle East Studies Association conference November 14-17.
 Students are responsible for their own travel and accommodation expenses.
+Successful applicants will be able to apply for $250.00 in travel support from MESA.
 Membership in MESA is not required for participation in the workshop.